 BCBSLA has existed since 1975 as a not-for-profit mutual company.
 BCBSLA's articles of incorporation prohibit the payment of dividends, and further state that BCBSLA's purposes include "[t]o promote the welfare of the members of the Corporation and the general public by transacting and conducting the kinds of insurance previously authorized by" BCBSLA's predecessors.
-On account of the sizeable contributions to the value of BCBSLA by policyholders that are no longer with the company and the demutualization statute's emphasis on equitable distribution, the management believes that both the statute and the articles of incorporation are satisfied by giving consideration to existing eligible members in proportion to their actual contributions, and placing the remaining value of BCBSLA into a social welfare organization that would make distributions within the state of Louisiana, or otherwise expend its resources, to improve the health and lives of its citizens, which is the corporate mission of BCBSLA.
+On account of the sizeable contributions to the value of BCBSLA by policyholders that are no longer with the company and the demutualization statute's emphasis on equitable distribution to eligible members, the management believes that both the statute and the articles of incorporation are satisfied by giving consideration to existing eligible members in proportion to their actual contributions as defined within the plan of reorganization and described herein, and placing the remaining value of BCBSLA into a social welfare organization ("New Foundation") that would make distributions within the state of Louisiana, or otherwise expend its resources, to improve the health and lives of its citizens, which is the corporate mission of BCBSLA.